GKARLOZ/Solvd_Carina_Project/README.md

  * Detailed testing on mobile applications, ensuring compatibility with various Android devices and versions.
 * Appium Inspector for inspecting mobile app elements and guaranteeing smooth user experiences on mobile platforms.

+## 4. Parallel testing using Selenium Grid with Docker:
+* Executing the mvn test command executes the test suit with parallel testing.
+* The bat files sets up the selenium grid using containers and removes the containers as well.

 ## Information:
 * Carina Framework: https://zebrunner.github.io/carina/